54skyxenon/54skyxenon.github.io/content/blog/recruiting-2022.md

 Technically speaking, it's my first FAANG.
 But unfettered growth from last year has its consequences, which I would see unfold over this season.

-The fall began somberly with the stock decline, as recruiters announced return offers were being withheld.
-The handful of us starting realized that we would be the last intern batch in a long time.
+The fall began somberly with the stock decline, as recruiters announced return offers were being postponed.
+The handful of us starting realized that we were witnessing the end of an era.

+{{% blog-shortcode caption="Rooftop view of the Meta Farley office." file="https://i.ibb.co/kqp7w9f/meta-office.jpg" %}}

-I will say that did enjoy how efficient things were at Meta relative to its size.
-Internal tooling was very impressive, tasks were mentally stimulating, and Meta is a great place to grow as an engineer.
+Meta operated efficiently relative to its size -- **the "move fast" culture is still alive**, internal tooling was impressive, and Meta is a great place to grow as an engineer.
+The perks and benefits where extravagant, since I was put into a 1B1B in Chelsea (friends/family took huge advantage of this!) and the free food was quite good.

-**More content coming soon!**
+{{% blog-shortcode caption="Work-provided Meta Quest 2.
+Got motion sickness testing a few games!" file="https://i.ibb.co/r7HVmVW/meta-quest.jpg" %}}

+Inspired by Sword Art Online, I interned on the Orion platform team.
+This team contributes to a low-level software framework powering the ~~Nervegear~~ Oculus headsets.
+Apart from the React starter apps I made during onboarding, most of my work was done in C++20.
+Since the team I worked on was quite nascent, it could be challenging finding support for my projects.
+For one project, I was tasked with migrating a ZIP file API from using buffers to using streams, and I remember debugging LibZip being particularly painful.

+I learned a lot about modern C++ and concurrency during my time here.
+I would have never seen move constructors, coroutines, and custom threading libraries mentioned in Northeastern's computer systems course!

+{{% blog-shortcode caption="Some Nigerian food in Midtown East with Ethan, Howard, and Victor." file="https://i.ibb.co/P5YkNvt/meta-social.jpg" %}}

+As usual with hopping from city to city each semester, I formed a new friend group as well.
+In New York, it mainly consisted of interns at Meta and other big tech companies with off-season internships.
+The MTA made it easy to visit all of the "main" attractions, but in practice we just wasted a crap-ton of money eating out at Italian restaurants.

+The [massive layoffs](https://about.fb.com/news/2022/11/mark-zuckerberg-layoff-message-to-employees/) in November dashed any remaining hopes of return offers.
+Not even Greatly Exceeds Expectations (GE) interns were getting them.
+In the days before, I inadvertently eavesdropped on anxious gossip from employees in the elevators and in the cafeterias.
+The day of layoffs, we were instructed to work from home as the offices closed - although I'm certain no one was.

+Meta remains my second favorite company after Duolingo, and a Meets All Expectations (ME) rating concluded my spree of internships.

+---

+After another year of working in industry, my greatest takeaways were in learning how to prioritize and communicate.
+Not every meeting needs to be attended, and the ability to explain your blockers in simple words is important for other engineers to be willing to help you.

 Read the 2023 finale [[here]](../finale-2023)